La eficacia de la gestión de la información y su impacto en la mejora de la experiencia del paciente

 By Jesús Santiago, Vice President Strategic Sales, Ricoh Latin America

-For example, a patient arrives on time for their initial visit in the cardiology department of the hospital.
-As he goes through his appointment, he must go to three separate departments to complete tests, and at each stop he must complete additional, seemingly repetitive, paperwork.
+For example, a patient arrives on time for their initial visit to the cardiology department of the hospital.
+As he goes through his appointment, he must go to three separate departments to complete tests, and at each stop, he must complete additional, seemingly repetitive, paperwork.
 During a follow-up visit several weeks later, a physician is unable to locate the lab results in his electronic medical record and, as a result, orders the same test that was completed during the initial encounter.

 Not surprisingly, the lack of information flow during this patient's visit has major implications for his overall experience, regardless of the actual outcome of care.
 Frustrated with duplicate documentation and additional costs due to unnecessary testing, the patient begins to question the quality of care he received.
 The subsequent consequences grow as he communicates his irritation and concern with family and friends, who share the situation with others in the community.
 This produces negative perceptions of the hospital, which may cause patients to seek out other providers and facilities.

-Simultaneously, when the patient receives a survey requesting feedback on their care, they quickly give the organisation low scores for patient satisfaction by recalling the lack of communication among their care team.
+Simultaneously, when patient receives a survey requesting feedback on their care, they quickly give the organization low scores for patient satisfaction by recalling the lack of communication among their care team.
 Finally, the domino effect culminates when the patient's insurance company includes the survey scores in their provider's reimbursement calculations.
 As a result of the low scores, the hospital's reimbursement and revenues are reduced.

 To help achieve this level of information mobility across the entire ecosystem, it is already possible to develop and implement these concepts in these five key areas:

 This requires a careful review of how unstructured data capture affects workflows and patient care, whether positively or negatively.
-Effective paper-based data management goes far beyond simply adding content to the Electronic Health Record; it impacts quality of care and safety, while improving staff efficiency and contributing to a positive patient experience.
+Effective paper-based data management goes far beyond simply adding content to the Electronic Health Record; it impacts quality of care and safety while improving staff efficiency and contributing to a positive patient experience.

-- Delays affect patient care, business operations and the overall experience.
+• Delays affect patient care, business operations, and the overall experience.

-- Information is captured so that data needed at every point in the patient experience (registration, admission, care, discharge, referral, billing and follow-up visits) is available.
+• Information is captured so that data needed at every point in the patient experience (registration, admission, care, discharge, referral, billing, and follow-up visits) is available.

-- Simultaneous data is captured, managed, tracked and verified.
+• Simultaneous data is captured, managed, tracked, and verified.

-- Lack of information can lead to redundant and unnecessary procedures that pose financial, clinical and patient safety burdens.
+• Lack of information can lead to redundant and unnecessary procedures that pose financial, clinical, and patient safety burdens.

-In many cases, workflows can be improved to make information more mobile and accessible.
+• In many cases, workflows can be improved to make information more mobile and accessible.
 For example, notifications to healthcare

-health care providers alerting them to updates to a patient's records in real time can help improve access to information.
+Healthcare providers alerting them to updates to a patient's records in real-time can help improve access to information.

 Adequate IT infrastructure: Organisations should ensure that they have an IT infrastructure that is connected and integrated to their needs.
 It may also be useful to view the electronic health record as a data repository.
-It is vital to look at other solutions for the functionality needed to capture, transform and manage information, as well as provide the required reporting and analysis.
+It is vital to look at other solutions for the functionality needed to capture, transform, and manage information, as well as provide the required reporting and analysis.
 When evaluating these solutions, consider how the technology handles additional data from external sources.
-Also analyse, for example, how a solution could merge more patient data into a single system as healthcare trends and initiatives evolve.
+Also analyze, for example, how a solution could merge more patient data into a single system as healthcare trends and initiatives evolve.
 Finally, it is also important that interoperability standards are met and that systems communicate with each other.

 Reporting and data analytics: Successfully capturing and understanding analytics helps determine which areas of the patient experience could be improved, as well as which processes are working well.
 Information that can be gathered through reporting includes readmission statistics, accurate documentation for reimbursement, and even responses to patient surveys.
-All can shed light on important aspects of organisational processes.
+All can shed light on important aspects of organizational processes.
 At the same time, it is important to plan and budget for tools that extract data into a structured format.